sghall/react-vertex/packages/core/README.md

 `width`: Number for the canvas width.

 `height`: Number for the canvas height.

+`webgl1`: Boolean for WebGL1 context (defaults to true).
+The `webgl2` prop will take precedence (if set to true).
+If WebGL2 is not available on the device and the `webgl1` prop is set to true (the default) the canvas will fallback to WebGL1.
+You can get the resulting version by calling `useWebGLVersion`.

+`webgl2`: Boolean for WebGL2 context (defaults to false).
+If WebGL2 is not available on the device and the `webgl1` prop is set to true (the default) the canvas will fallback to WebGL1.
+You can get the resulting version by calling `useWebGLVersion`.

 `antialias (optional)`: Boolean for using antialiasing (defaults to false).